DanTheServerMan/ansible/linux-roles/storage-zfs/README.md

 Role Variables
 --------------

 There is one default variable in defaults/ , and that is ```wipe_disk: false```.
-If you want to wipe the disks for ZFS config, you should explicitly define this variable to be 'true'.
+If you want to wipe the disks before the ZFS config, you should explicitly define this variable to be 'true'.

 Example Playbook